 On 18 April, the Prosecutor's Office said two individuals had been arrested.
 According to the Prosecutor's Office a third individual did not appear before investigative bodies.
 The investigation was launched under Criminal Code Articles 239, Parts 2a and 3 and Article 333, Parts 3b and 3c.

 Public Defender Nanuashvili condemned the attacks on 19 April, describing the military police officers' behaviour as "unacceptable".
-He welcomed the "timely response of law enforcement bodies".
+He welcomed the "timely response of state bodies".
 He pointed out that under Criminal Code Article 53, responsibility should be increased if religious intolerance is perceived as the basis of committing the crime.
 Article 156 (persecution on the basis of one's confession, faith or belief) should also be applied, he added

 "The objective and adequate investigation of this case is essential for preventing religious intolerance," Nanuashvili declared.

 The threats to Samtatskaro's Muslim community followed similar threats during 2012 in other villages.
 On 26 October and 2 November 2012, non-Muslim residents of the village of Nigvziani in Lanchkhuti Municipality, near Samtredia in western Georgia, demanded that Muslims stop gathering for prayers in a private house owned by Archil Kakhadze.